 - managing the nomination of, and subsequent support for, IPCC Bureau-selected Australian experts to participate in author meetings to develop the reports.

-The IPCC approved new guidance to help countries estimate their greenhouse gas emissions.
-The 2019 Refinement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories was adopted and accepted by IPCC member governments in May 2019.
+The IPCC prepares and approves new guidance to help countries estimate their greenhouse gas emissions.
+The IPCC's most recent guidance, 2019 Refinement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories was adopted and accepted by IPCC member governments in May 2019.
 The report provides an updated scientific basis for improving national greenhouse gas inventories.
 Several Australian experts served on the writing and review teams to develop this report.

 The IPCC delivered 3 special reports between 2018 and 2019: